derbyjs/derby/index.md

 Queries can also sort the results it gets:

 {% highlight javascript %}
-// This will sort the results first in age-ascending, name-descending order model.query('users').where('age').gte(25).sort('age', 'asc', 'name','desc');
+// This will sort the results in age-ascending, name-descending order model.query('users').where('age').gte(25).sort('age', 'asc', 'name','desc');
 {% endhighlight %}
 {% highlight coffeescript %}